mrkkrp/kill-or-bury-alive/README.md

 This function is used when nothing is found in `kill-or-bury-alive-killing-function-alist`.

-The function should be able to take one argument: buffer object to kill or its name.
+The function should be able to take one argument: a buffer object to kill or its name.

 If the value of the variable is `nil`, `kill-buffer` is used.